Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Sub-Dimensional Estimation and Testing of Hypotheses

-Sometimes, it may be the case that there is information about possible presence of skewness in the sub-vectors of a fixed dimension, say, $ q_0 $, where $ q_0 < p $, but it is unknown exactly which subvector has a skewed distribution.
+Sometimes, it may be the case that there is information about the possible presence of skewness in the sub-vectors of a fixed dimension, say, $ q_0 $, where $ q_0 < p $, but it is not known exactly which subvector has a skewed distribution.
 Then, it would be judicious to construct the test based on $ \max_{i} \tilde{b}_{1, q_0, i} $ only.
 In such a situation, the hypothesis is:

 Here, the null hypothesis $ \text{H}_0^{q_0, (s)} $ in \eqref{h_skewness_q0} is rejected for large values of $ \max_{i} \tilde{b}_{1, q_0, i} $.
 We denote this test as the $ \text{MaxS}_{q_0} $ test.
-To find the p-value (or the cutoff) for rejection at a given level, we derive the asymptotic distribution of $ \max_{i} \tilde{b}_{1, q_0, i} $ in \autoref{sec:asym}.
+To find the p-value (or, the cutoff) for rejection at a given level, we derive the asymptotic distribution of $ \max_{i} \tilde{b}_{1, q_0, i} $ in \autoref{sec:asym}.